gp02august/Verbaflo/README.md

 **Generate and Download HTML Resume**

-After uploading, the application will process the file and convert it into an HTML resume.
+* After uploading, the application will process the file and convert it into an HTML resume.

-The HTML resume will be available for download once the process is complete.
+* The HTML resume will be available for download once the process is complete.
-**1.2 Directory Structure**
-resume-generator/
-│
-├── app.py
-├── templates/
-│   └── index.html
-├── static/
-│   └── style.css
-├── uploads/ (for storing uploaded PDF files)
-├── README.md
-├── requirements.txt
-└── .env (for storing the OpenAI API key)